Man behind the Match: Wilkinson comes back – with a record of course!

 “He was always about giving the players belief and we were all looking forward to working with him.”

-Phil Vickery was skipper of this new England side that welcomed Italy the week after and won again, Wilkinson’s 15 points with the boot adding to yet another Robinson try.
+Phil Vickery was skipper of this new England side that welcomed the week after and won again, Wilkinson’s 15 points with the boot adding to yet another Robinson try.

 Hopes were now raised of a potential Grand Slam, the first in four years and once again coming in a World Cup year.